May 13, 2026

 Gold answer: The consumer segment shrunk by 0.9% organically.

-Opus made 26 tool calls and constructed a full table of organic sales growth across all four 3M business segments before isolating the M&A effect and comparing them.
-It correctly identified Consumer as the only segment with negative organic growth and distinguished it from Transportation and Electronics, which had a larger headline decline driven primarily by divestitures rather than underlying demand.
+Opus made 14 tool calls and constructed a full table of organic sales growth across all four 3M business segments before isolating the M&A effect.
+It correctly identified Consumer as the only segment with negative organic growth and distinguished it from Transportation and Electronics, which had larger headline declines driven primarily by divestitures rather than underlying demand.

 Capital intensity analysis